enj/website/content/en/docs/tasks/administer-cluster/kms-provider.md

 The DEKs are encrypted with a key encryption key (KEK) that is stored and managed in a remote KMS.
 With KMS v1, a new DEK is generated for each encryption.
 With KMS v2, a new DEK is generated on server startup and when the KMS plugin informs the API server that a KEK rotation has occurred (see `Understanding key_id and Key Rotation` section below).
+When `--feature-gates=KMSv2KDF=true` is set, KMS v2 uses a key derivation function to generate single use data encryption keys from a secret seed combined with some random data.
 The KMS provider uses gRPC to communicate with a specific KMS plugin over a UNIX domain socket.
 The KMS plugin, which is implemented as a gRPC server and deployed on the same host(s) as the Kubernetes control plane, is responsible for all communication with the remote KMS.

 {{< caution >}}

-If you are running virtual machine (VM) based nodes that leverage VM state store with this feature, you must not use KMS v2.
+If you are running virtual machine (VM) based nodes that leverage VM state store with this feature, you must not use KMS v2 without setting `--feature-gates=KMSv2KDF=true`.

 With KMS v2, the API server uses AES-GCM with a 12 byte nonce (8 byte atomic counter and 4 bytes random data) for encryption.
 The following issues could occur if the VM is saved and restored:

 1. The counter value may be lost or corrupted if the VM is saved in an inconsistent state or restored improperly.
    This can lead to a situation where the same counter value is used twice, resulting in the same nonce being used for two different messages.